dk4pa/SKYPER_PROGRAMMER/README.md

 First THT version produced with Kicad

 ### v0.2
 SMD Version to be mounted inside a RS-232 Plug case and powered by USB cable.
+There is a [Mouser Cart]( https://www.mouser.com/ProjectManager/ProjectDetail.aspx?AccessID=938ca9dcb5) for the parts except the 2.54mm pins and Sub-D 9 connector.

 ## License